Hollywood Bowl Group

-The Hollywood Bowl Group is a company that runs the AMF Bowling & Hollywood Bowl branded multi lane ten-pin bowling and Puttstars brand minigolf centres in the UK.
+Hollywood Bowl Group is a British company that runs the Hollywood Bowl branded multi lane ten-pin bowling and Puttstars brand minigolf centres in the UK and Splitsville bowling in Canada.

-The group is the largest operator of bowling alleys in Britain.
-HBG is a Member of the Tenpin Bowling Proprietors Association (TBPA) along with other bowling centre groups in the UK and has to adhere to the British Tenpin Bowling Association (BTBA) governing body’s guidelines.
+It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

-Under AMF Bowling
+Foundation as AMF Bowling UK

 The United States company AMF Bowling opened its first centre in the United Kingdom in Stamford Hill, North London on 20 January 1960.
 Between 1967 and 1970, AMF Bowling UK acquired its first 15 centres.
 After Goldman Sachs purchased AMF Bowling in 1996, the number of centres owned and operated by AMF Bowling in the UK rose in 1997 from 15 to 37.
 The company then embarked on a program to refurbish the acquired centres.

-The AMF Bowling centres were found at Ashford, Gravesend, Stamford Hill and other locations.

 In 2004 certain shareholders of the British leisure conglomerate, Bourne Leisure, acquired the AMF-branded centres in the UK.
 AMF Bowling UK then embarked on another programme of refurbishment and since 2007 had opened five new centres in the UK.

 The Original Bowling Company

-In August 2010, AMF Bowling UK acquired the Hollywood Bowl business from Mitchells & Butlers PLC to become The Original Bowling Company Ltd (TOBC), UK’s largest bowling centre operator.
-TOBC then sold its "traditional" business to 1st Bowl, now known as MFA Bowl.
+In August 2010, AMF Bowling UK acquired the Hollywood Bowl business from Mitchells & Butlers PLC and combined the companies into The Original Bowling Company Ltd (TOBC), UK’s largest bowling centre operator.
+TOBC sold centres to 1st Bowl (now known as MFA Bowl) as part of the merger.

 In September 2014, Electra Private Equity acquired TOBC for £91 million.
 In 2015, TOBC purchased rival Bowlplex.
-TOBC itself then rebranded as Hollywood Bowl Group (HBG) after purchase of Bowlplex and phased out Bowlplex and most AMF branded centres, rebranded them as Hollywood Bowl – which was already its biggest brand of its three.
+TOBC itself then rebranded as Hollywood Bowl Group (HBG).
+After purchase of Bowlplex, the company phased out the Bowlplex and AMF branded centres and rebranded them (as the already its biggest brand of its three) Hollywood Bowl.

-Puttstars and pandemic

-With phasing out of Bowlplex complete, Hollywood Bowl Group (HBG) started to develop a minigolf brand.
-HBG opened its first Puttstars but 20 days later, on 23 March 2020, the British Government imposed a lockdown across the UK causing all centres to shut.

-Before bowling centres were able to open, it was announced that similar businesses (for example cinemas) could open but bowling alleys could not.
-HGB campaigned to be able to reopen at the same time as these businesses.
+The pandemic and new ventures

-On 15 August 2020, Hollywood Bowl Group, along with other bowling centres and casinos, could reopen all its centres after over four and a half months of not being able to operate.
-Two planned Puttstars, also in August 2020, could open as their original opening dates were pushed back due to lockdown.

-Rules to protect staff and customers had to be put in place to keep people inside of the centres from contracting COVID-19 from others in the centre who did not know they had it or those who were flouting rules by willingly bringing in the contagion.
+On 15 August 2020, the company, along with other bowling centres and casinos, reopened all its centres after over four and a half months of not being able to operate.
+Two planned Puttstars opened for the first time as their original opening dates were pushed back due to lockdown.
+Rules to protect staff and customers were put in place to keep people inside of the centres from contracting COVID-19.

+In 2022, the company bought the Canadian Splitsville brand to expand out of the UK, with further openings and acquisitions to expand the Splitsville brand.